What Is Matcha? Everything You Need To Know

 Does Matcha Have Caffeine?

 Yes, matcha is caffeinated.
-It has more caffeine than green tea, less caffeine than coffee, and about the same caffeine as black tea.
-Typically, matcha contains between 25-70mg of caffeine.
+It contains more caffeine than green tea, less caffeine than coffee, and about the same amount of caffeine as black tea.
+Typically, matcha contains between 25 and 70mg of caffeine.

 How To Make a Cup of Matcha